 Our analysis does not shrink from the reality that the ruling class consists predominantly of white (“Caucasian”) males.
 History is steeped not only in patriarchy, hierarchy and war, but also in racism.
 We believe we can trace the origins of white racist dominance deep into prehistory, and show that its causes are deeply rooted in the evolutionary development of the human genetic diversity during the Paleolithic era.

-In contrast to modern civilizations, nomadic hunter-gatherer societies are strictly egalitarian.
+In contrast to modern civilizations, currently existing indigenous nomadic hunter-gatherer societies are far more egalitarian among the males, although patriarchal.
 Leadership roles do exist, and tend to be taken up by senior males; but the highly desired characteristics of such a leader include generosity, a calm and non-threatening demeanor with an absence of any anger or other dominance display, and a solicitous openness to everyone’s opinion.

 The egalitarianism of these societies also extended to the sharing of food, especially large kills by the best hunters.
-For the most part, peace also prevailed in the realm of family structure and formation, recognizing the importance of stable families with both male and female parental investment in childrearing.
-Within each family, the male was often strongly dominant over females and children.
-Indeed, women were largely regarded by men as possessions, to be obtained by trading or arrangement — but not by theft or aggression against other members of the band.
+For the most part, peace also prevails in the realm of family structure and formation, in accordance with the importance of stable families with both male and female parental investment in childrearing.
+However, within each family, the male is often strongly dominant over females and children.
+Indeed, women are largely regarded by men as possessions, to be obtained by trading or arrangement — but not by theft or aggression against other members of the band.

-Egalitarian practices were also supported by cultural and religious traditions, and are highly internalized in the worldview of each band member.
+The “reverse dominance hierarchy” is also supported by cultural and religious traditions, and are highly internalized in the worldview of each band member.
 Thus, the surface appearance is that of placid contentment with the social structure.
 Everyone must live in a state of submission to the existing social order — a submission that could be either a matter of cheerful satisfaction, or sullen resentment.
-Beneath the surface, Boehm shows that maintenance of the egalitarian status quo requires continuous monitoring through a multilevel process, that begins with gossip about any behaviors that might be seen as threatening or unfair, and extending when necessary to verbal warnings, ridicule, shunning, expulsion from the group, or capital punishment by the collective.
-In this way, dominant characteristics could be either actively suppressed, or perhaps channeled into appropriate outlets such as hunting or territorial struggles against outsiders.
+Beneath the surface, Boehm shows that maintenance of the status quo requires continuous monitoring through a multilevel process, that begins with gossip about any behaviors that might be seen as threatening or unfair, and extending when necessary to verbal warnings, ridicule, shunning, expulsion from the group, or capital punishment by the collective.
+In this way, dominant characteristics can be either actively suppressed, or perhaps channeled into appropriate outlets such as hunting or territorial struggles against outsiders.

 Say that a man has been hunting.
 He must not come home and announce like a braggart, “I have killed a big one in the bush!”
 He must first sit down in silence until I or someone else comes up to his fire and asks, “What did you see today?”
 He replies quietly, Ah, I’m no good for hunting.
 I saw nothing at all … maybe just a tiny one.”
 Then I smile to myself because I now know he has killed something big.